dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**If you don't sacrifice for what you want, what you wants becomes the sacrifice.**
+**To be a great champion you must believe you are the best.
+If you're not, pretend you are.**

-Anonymous
+Muhammad Ali